- CLASS: Aves (Birds)

 The chicks hatch with closed eyes and bare skin, completely dependent on their parents for survival.
 By three weeks of age, their eyes open and feathers begin to appear.
 They stay in the nest for six to eight weeks, growing and developing the large bill they are known for before they fledge.

 Life is not all fruit and play for toucans.
 Predators to watch out for include forest eagles, hawks, and owls; boas, jaguars, and margays often invade toucan nests.
 Their enormous bill is useless in defending against predators and, in fact, attracts humans to catch them for the pet trade.
 To protect themselves, they depend on their loud voices to scare off enemies and alert other toucans to the danger.
 They may also strike their bill against a branch in a defensive display.

-The biggest threat to toucans right now is habitat loss: as the rain forests are being cut down to make way for roads, farms, and buildings, all of the animals that live there are losing their homes.
+The biggest threat to toucans right now is habitat loss.
+As the rainforests are being cut down to make way for roads, farms, and buildings, all of the wildlife that live there are losing their homes.
 The yellow-browed toucanet has a very small range in Peru.
-Coca growers have taken over its forest home, making this toucan species the only one to be listed as endangered, but many others are becoming threatened.
+Coca growers have taken over its forest home, making this toucan the only one to be listed as endangered, but many others are becoming threatened.